Bach BWV 213

 Lasst uns sorgen, lasst uns wachen (Let us watch him, let us guard him) BWV 213

-There’s a lot to discover when you start exploring the origins of the famous parodies in the Christmas Oratorio.
-We all know the text of the opening chorus to the piece written to celebrate the birthday (in December 1733) of the Saxon Electoress Maria Josepha, which explains the timpani blasts that open the Christmas Oratorio (1734): Tönet, ihr Pauken!
+There’s a lot to discover when you start exploring the origins of the famous parodies of Bach’s Christmas Oratorio.
+We all know the text of the opening chorus to the piece written to celebrate the birthday (in December 1733) of the Saxon Electoress Maria Josepha, which explains the timpani blasts that open 1734 the Christmas Oratorio: Tönet, ihr Pauken!
 Erschallet, Trompeten (Sound, all ye drums now!
 Resound, all ye trumpets).
-And every year we comprehend Bach’s stroke of genius in this opening, here entirely detached from the – mundane – connection to the original text.
-The second important “quarry” which the composer mined for the Christmas Oratorio was the cantata Herkules auf dem Scheidewege (Hercules at the Crossroads) (which is in fact the printed title; Bach only wrote “Dramma per musica” – a not uncommon name for an opera at this time).
+And every year we comprehend Bach’s stroke of genius in this opening, here entirely detached from the rather mundane connection to the original text.
+Recently published by Carus is the second important “quarry” for the Christmas Oratorio: the cantata Lasst uns sorgen, lasst uns wachen.
+Herkules auf dem Scheidewege (Let us watch him, let us guard him.
+Hercules at the Crossroads) BWV 213.
+By the way, the title comes from the printed title; Bach only wrote “Dramma per musica” – a not uncommon name for an opera at this time).

-Unlike Tönet, ihr Pauken (BWV 214), Lasst uns sorgen, lasst uns wachen (BWV 213) is not only an homage but relates the well-known tale of the young Hercules who, reaching a fork in the road, has to choose between the temptations of Vice and the promises of Virtue – and, naturally, chooses the latter.
-Over the centuries there have been many pictorial representations of this mythological story, which has also been turned into an opera seria (Alcide al bivio, opera libretto by Metastasio, set to music by Hasse and Paisiello, among others).
+Unlike Tönet, ihr Pauken (BWV 214), the cantata is not only an homage but relates the well-known tale of the young Hercules who, reaching a fork in the road, has to choose between the temptations of Vice and the promises of Virtue – and, naturally, chooses the latter.
+Many pictorial representations of this mythological story have been preserved.
+It has also served as an opera seria (Alcide al bivio, opera libretto by Metastasio, set to music by Hasse and Paisiello, among others).
 The middle section of Bach’s cantata can be viewed as a mini-Baroque opera, in which – as you might expect – Virtue and Vice make an appearance alongside Hercules.
-Finally, Mercury announces Hercules’s choice, and the Echo familiar from the Christmas Oratorio also turns up here to advise the hero in his difficult decision.
-The actual occasion of the performance – the birthday of the crown prince – is only addressed in the last recitative and the two outer choruses.
+Finally, Mercury announces Hercules’s choice.
+The Echo (Aria “Flößt, mein Heiland, flößt dein Namen”) familiar from the Christmas Oratorio also turns up here to advise the hero in his difficult decision.
+The actual occasion of the performance – the 11th birthday of the Saxon crown prince – is only addressed in the last recitative and the two outer choruses.
 The youthful Hercules represents the young prince, who, of course, has also long since chosen the path of Virtue.

 Johann Sebastian Bach